Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 <a name="user-goals"></a>
 ### User Goals ###

 For the UX on this project I wanted to create a simple and user friendly site.
-My target audience is all ages, hence I chose vibarant colors.<br>
+My target audience is children and young adults, hence I chose vibarant colors.<br>

 * **Testing his/her/their Skills** with **quick reflexes** within the **Boundry**
 * **Being entertained** by the game.